-A Plan File Permi ission ? х
+A Plan File Permi ission ? ×

 Configure the access level fo or a set of plan files

 File Access Level: No Access 🕤

-Allow Calc Method Insert Method Change Allow Unprote ssistant
+Method Insert Method Change Allow Unprote ssistant

-Apply settings to: : n Files  All Pla an Files
+n Files  All Pla an Files

-DEPT.Dept = 2 ontains variable co ► •
+✓ Interacts with ontains variable co Process Manager ment Help ₽

-When selected , plan file process n this permission s es can elevate user a set, and process role
+n this permission s es can elevate user a set, and process role

 Role Inheritance: Independent ~

 Roles: (all roles) ~

-· · pair is kept as an in fective permissions. ent
+pair is kept as an in fective permissions. ent

-ОК Cano cel
+ОК Can cel